Table of Contents

 The Digital Age and the Web Mercator

-Meanwhile, alternative projections have gained popularity as compromises between area and shape.
-The Winkel Tripel projection is now used by the National Geographic Society for world maps.
-The Robinson projection offers a visually appealing blend.
-The Gall-Peters (often called simply the Peters projection) remains in use by some UN organizations and NGOs, but it is no longer the default “alternative” it once was.
+Meanwhile, alternative projections have gained popularity as compromises between area and shape distortions.
+The Winkel Tripel projection is now used by the National Geographic Society for world maps, valued for its balanced approach.
+The Robinson projection offers a visually appealing blend of distortion types, making it popular for general-purpose maps.
+The Gall-Peters map remains in use by some United Nations organizations and NGOs, but it is no longer the default “alternative” it once was.

 Critical Cartography and Map Literacy

 The Peters Projection is also a touchstone in the field of critical cartography, which examines how maps construct knowledge and power.
-Scholars like Denis Wood and John Pickles have used Peters as a case study to show that all maps are arguments, not neutral records.
+Scholars such as Denis Wood and John Pickles have used Peters as a case study to demonstrate that all maps are arguments, not neutral records.
 The idea that one projection is “correct” while others are “wrong” is now widely understood to be naïve.
 Instead, responsible map use requires awareness of the trade-offs inherent in any representation.

 For geography educators, the Peters Projection remains an essential teaching tool.
 It helps students understand that the shape and size of continents are not fixed on paper — they depend on the projection chosen.
-By comparing Mercator, Peters, Robinson, and other maps side by side, students develop a more nuanced understanding of spatial representation.
-This is especially important in an era where children (and adults) encounter maps daily on smartphones, often unaware of the distortions baked into those images.
+By comparing Mercator, Peters, Robinson, and other maps side by side, students develop a more nuanced and critical understanding of spatial representation.
+This is especially important in an era where children and adults alike encounter maps daily on smartphones and devices, often unaware of the distortions baked into those images.

 Conclusion: Why the Peters Projection Still Matters